Pal Joey (musical): 1952 Broadway revival

 Pal Joey achieved wider acclaim in the decades after its initial production.
 Throughout much of the 1940s, the songs from Pal Joey were banned from radio play by ASCAP, preventing them from becoming popular standards; the ban was lifted in the late 1940s.
 In 1950, the song "Bewitched, Bothered and Bewildered" became popular and was recorded by various bands and pop singers, including Mel Torme, Doris Day, and Gordon Jenkins and The Harmonicats.
 Prompted by the song's success, Goddard Lieberson, the producer of Columbia Records, decided to produce a studio cast album of Pal Joey featuring Harold Lang as Joey and Vivienne Segal reprising her role as Vera.
 Because of the popularity of that recording, composer-producer Jule Styne produced the 1952 revival, in which Lang and Segal starred.

 The 1952 revival met with greater success than the original production.
 It opened on January 3, 1952, and closed on April 18, 1953, after 540 performances.
 Lang and Segal starred, with Helen Gallagher as Gladys (for which Ms. Gallagher won the Tony Award for best featured actress that year), future Broadway star Elaine Stritch as Melba, Jack Waldron as Mike Spears, and Bob Fosse as the understudy for Joey.
 Dances and musical numbers were again staged by Robert Alton, and the production was directed by David Alexander.
 This production had the longest run of any revival of a musical in the history of the Broadway theatre at the time.
 It won the New York Drama Critics' Circle Award for Best Musical and became the first musical ever to receive eleven Donaldson Awards.
 Elaine Stritch was signed as an understudy to Ethel Merman in Call Me Madam at the time; she describes the difficulties of holding both jobs after the previews unexpectedly moved to New Haven in a monologue framed by "Zip" in her one-woman show Elaine Stritch at Liberty.

 London

 There have been two productions in London's West End.
 The first was in March 1954 at the Princes Theatre, starring Harold Lang, Carol Bruce and Sally Bazely.
 The second was at the Noël Coward Theatre, from September 1980 until September 1981, starring Siân Phillips, Danielle Carson, and Denis Lawson.

 1963 City Center revival

 Mounted at New York City Center, the production starred Bob Fosse as Joey Evans, Viveca Lindfors as Vera Simpson, Rita Gardner as Linda English, Elaine Dunn as Gladys Bumps, Kay Medford as Melba Snyder, and Jack Durant as Ludlow Lowell.
-While only running for 15 performances from May 29, 1963 - Jun 09, 1963, Fosse was nominated for a Tony Award for his performance.
+While only running for 15 performances from May 29, 1963, to June 9, 1963, Fosse was nominated for a Tony Award for his performance.
 The production was directed by Gus Schirmer Jr., used sets by Howard Bay, and costumes by Frank Thompson.